CSR Charter ⅠCreating Value for Customers

-Since commencement of the “behavior observation” business in 2005, we have launched a cumulative total of more than 1,000 “behavior observation” projects.
-Since 2015, we have undertaken such projects through OGIS-RI Co.
+Since commencement of the “behavior observation” business in 2005, we have been part of a cumulative total of more than 1,000 “behavior observation” projects.
 In recent years, needs for “behavior observation” methods have been rising, not only in the field of research but also in innovative areas, including value-creation projects involving business managers for launching new businesses and the school operation business conducted using value-creation methods such as behavior observation methods.

 Promotion and Support of Technological Development

 Osaka Gas has developed a pipe locator, a device that can identify the location of underground gas pipes and other objects.

 Osaka Gas and Fuji Tecom Inc. jointly developed a new model for the Pipe Locator,* a device aimed at detecting the location of underground gas pipes and other objects.

 The new Pipe Locator is designed to identify the location of underground gas pipes more accurately and efficiently.
 The device is designed to confirm and detect the location of underground gas pipes, water pipes, electric cables and telecommunication line cables by magnetizing the search area.
 It is aimed at preventing such underground objects from being damaged while road construction involving ground drilling is under way.
 The newly developed Pipe Locator can even accurately detect the location of pipes with complex structures to be laid in different directions.
 In addition, the device can accurately detect only the targeted pipes in areas where many other objects are suspected to be buried.